-- Short stories: If the thought of picking up a story of any size makes you nervous, why not start with a dual-language short story like “Spanish Stories/Cuentos Españoles (A dual-language book)“ by Angel Flores?
-Then, when your confidence grows and you’re looking for something more adventurous that you can sink your teeth into, try “Hacerse el muerto” by Andres Neuman as an excellent venturesome starting point.
+- Short stories: If the thought of picking up a story of any size makes you nervous, you can start with a dual-language short story like “Spanish Stories/Cuentos Españoles (A dual-language book)“ by Angel Flores.
+Then, when your confidence grows and you’re looking for something more adventurous that you can sink your teeth into “Hacerse el muerto” by Andres Neuman is an excellent venturesome starting point.

 3. Read a Story That’s Familiar to You

 We all have books that we return to again and again.
 The pages are dog-eared and the cover is worn, but it is still our go-to book.
 It’s the one we still and will in all likelihood, continue to read repeatedly in future.
 So why not try reading the Spanish version?
-If “To Kill a Mockingbird” is your go-to book, try reading “Matar un Ruisenor”
+If “To Kill a Mockingbird” is your go-to book, then you might enjoy reading “Matar un Ruisenor”

 Your familiarity with the plot, the characters and the flow will decrease any intimidation you might have, not to mention, your enthusiasm for the original will give you that extra motivational boost.
 By incorporating this strategy, you already know what you’re going to get before you turn the first page.